PCOS: From symptoms to self-advocacy. Get the handbook

 • Ovulation typically occurs 12 to 14 days before your next period.
 However, the timing of individual ovulation cycles can vary.

-• Tracking your ovulation is key to knowing when you are most fertile.
+• Tracking your ovulation is crucial for determining when you are most fertile.

 • You can increase your chances of becoming pregnant by having sex when you are most fertile.